-Police: 3 people injured in shooting near Deer District
+Police: 3 people injured in shooting in downtown Milwaukee

 Police said a 29-year-old man is in custody.

 Witnesses told WTMJ-TV that they saw a fight outside a bar following the basketball game.

-Police are investigating what led to the shooting.
+Bill Reinemann, a parking attendant at lot adjacent to Deer District, said he heard gunshots but didn’t see anyone get shot or see the shooter.

+“It sounded like six to eight gunshots,” he said “It was close.”

 Deer District is an entertainment district in downtown Milwaukee where sports fans frequent during sporting events.
 The Milwaukee Bucks lost to the Boston Celtics on Friday.